 At this time, the board is particularly seeking individuals with financial, legal or human resources expertise.

 How to Submit A Nomination

 Nominations are accepted on an ongoing basis throughout the year.
-But, to address the most immediate board vacancies, nominations are requested by Wednesday, May 5 through our nomination form.
+Please use our nomination form.

 All nominations will be confidential to protect the privacy of potential candidates.
 The complete list of nominees will be seen only by those involved in the review process: the Board of Governors and/or the Alumni Association Executive, which will be involved in reviewing nominations and submitting a shortlist of recommendations to government; and the Crown Agencies and Board Resourcing Office (CABRO) and the University Secretariat, which will provide support to this process.

 All nominations will be considered but we cannot confirm that any individual will be shortlisted or appointed.
 Only shortlisted candidates will be contacted to determine if they wish to accept the nomination.